 If you come from outside the EEA/Switzerland, you will normally need a work permit in order to work in the Netherlands.
 Your customer must apply for the work permit on your behalf.

-Self-employed professionals have to observe most parts of the Working Conditions Act (Arbowet) and the Working Conditions Regulation (Arboregeling).
+Freelancers/self-employed professionals have to observe most parts of the Working Conditions Act (Arbowet) and the Working Conditions Regulation (Arboregeling).

-If you carry out a temporary assignment in the Netherlands as a self-employed professional, you sometimes have to pay VAT as well.
+If you carry out a temporary assignment in the Netherlands as a freelancer/self-employed professional, you sometimes have to pay VAT as well.
 You may sometimes be able to claim back VAT that you have paid in the Netherlands.

-Self-employed professionals in the Netherlands must pay income tax and health care insurance premiums.
+Freelancers/self-employed professionals in the Netherlands must pay income tax and health care insurance premiums.